2020 Immunity Superfoods List

 Quercetin is a powerful flavonoid found in small amounts in foods like onions, broccoli, kale, berries, apple skin and citrus fruits.
 It has been shown to have anti-inflammatory, antiviral, antioxidant and anti-carcinogenic properties

-This research in The Journal of Virology showed quercetin had antiviral activity against SARS-CoV.
+This research in The Journal of Virology showed quercetin had antiviral activity against previous coronaviruses.
 The scientists concluded: “As FDA-approved… quercetin offers great promise as a potential drug in the clinical treatment of SARS”.

-The virus responsible for COVID‐19 is now called SARS-CoV-2 and has a similar structure to the one that caused the original SARS outbreak.
+The new coronavirus has a similar structure to the one that caused the original SARS outbreak.
+But of course, quercetin is unproven at this stage.

 Other Immunity Supplements